 How to Grow Tarragon Indoors

 Tarragon is an attractive herb with slender, slightly twisted leaves.
 The plant is a perennial and will reward you will many seasons of flavor if you care for it well.
 Tarragon grows as a many stemmed bush that can get semi-woody as it ages.
 While most herbs thrive in full sun, tarragon seems to perform best in a lower or diffused light situation.
 Allow a location of at least 24 inches height for growing tarragon inside.

 Herbs need good drainage so the choice of pot is important.
 A clay pot that is not glazed will allow excess moisture to evaporate.
 The pot also needs several drainage holes and should be at least 12 to 16 inches deep.
-Use 3 parts of a good potting soil with the addition of 1 part sand to give the mixture good tilth and enhance draining.
+Use three parts of a good potting soil with the addition of one part sand to give the mixture good tilth and enhance draining.
 Add other herbs with similar requirements when planting tarragon indoors.
 This will give you many flavors and textures to chose from when cooking.

-Give tarragon growing indoors at least 6 to 8 hours of light.
+Give tarragon growing indoors at least six to eight hours of light.
 Fertilize the herb with a dilution of fish fertilizer every two weeks.
 Do not overwater when growing tarragon inside.
 Indoor herbs should be kept on the dry side.
 Provide a good thorough watering and then allow the plant to dry out between periods of irrigation.
 Provide humidity by spritzing the plant with water every couple of days.

 Moving Tarragon Outside

 Tarragon can get almost 2 feet in height and may require pruning or division.
 If you want to just move the plant outside and get a smaller one for indoors, you need to acclimate it first.
 Move the plant outdoors for gradually longer periods over two weeks.
 You can also cut the root ball of the tarragon in half and replant both halves in different locations for more plants.
 If the tarragon growing indoors is well cared for, it will need pruning.
 Prune back to a growth node or remove entire stems back to the primary stem.